subado/notes/content/psyhology/porn/index.md

 1. Exciting, but bad-in-long-term behaviour is introduced for money.
 2. People get hooked.
-3. Precise, scientiﬁcally backed-up research takes decades to kick-in.
+3. Precise, scientifically backed-up research takes decades to kick-in.
 4. Hooked people start to get educated.
 5. They start behaviour-elimination.